Getting the Garden Ready for Winter

 Leaves and Acorn

-This may be your last time to mow the lawn, so add some fertilizer with low nitrogen (winter blend) and use the grass clippings for either mulch or add to your composter.
+This may be your last time to mow the lawn, so add some fertilizer with low nitrogen (winter blend) and use the grass clippings for either mulch or adding to your composter.

 Do you love seeing daffodils and other plants come up in the spring?
 Now is the time to plant those bulbs.
 Garden centers and nurseries should have a lot of different varieties available at this time of the year.

-As well as leave mold is great for the soil.
+As well as leaf mold, which is great for the soil.
 It is easy to make.
 Just pile up a bunch of moist leaves and wait for them to decompose.
-In the spring you will be able to add them to your vegetable garden.
+In the spring, you will be able to add them to your vegetable garden.

 Snow Blower